sebastian-orozco/sebastian-orozco/README.md

 - 🧑‍🏫 Teaching kids how to code @ Code Haven
 - 📖 CS @ Yale ('26)
 - 🌟 My interests include
-    - 🛠️ Systems, distributed computing, and performance optimization
+    - 🛠️ Real-time data systems, distributed computing, and performance optimization
     - 📊 Working with large-scale, messy datasets
     - 🌍 Tech for education, civic engagement, and equity
-    - 🧱 Building things from scratch like game engines, websites, and models
+    - 🧱 Building things from scratch like game engines, websites, and ML models